-OWNER 'root');
+OWNER 'postgres');

 Now the JDBC table can be created by:

-create table jt1 engine=connect table_type=JDBC connection='post1' dbname=public tabname=t1;
+create table juuid engine=connect table_type=JDBC connection='post1' tabname=testuuid;

 or by:

-create table jt1 engine=connect table_type=JDBC connection='post1/t1' dbname=public;

-or even by:

-create table jt1 engine=connect table_type=JDBC connection='post1/public.t1';
+create table juuid engine=connect table_type=JDBC connection='post1/testuuid';

 In any case, the location of the remote table can be changed in the Federated server without having to alter all the tables using this server.

 JDBC needs a URL to establish a connection.
 CONNECT can construct that URL from the information contained in such Federated server definition when the URL syntax is similar to the one of MySQL, MariaDB or Postgresql.
-However, other DBMS’s such as Oracle use a different URL syntax.
+However, some other DBMS’s such as Oracle use a different URL syntax.
 In this case, simply replace the HOST information by the required URL in the Federated server definition.
 For instance:

 create server 'oracle' foreign data wrapper 'oracle' options (